Lekhak123/genshin.fanart-discord_bot/README.md

 #STEPS:
 - Run npm install:
   - add the discord bot token in config.json file.
-  - make challens & copy the channel id(discord:enable developer setting, right click on the channel and copy channel id) for different genshin impact characters listed on the config.json file and configure them there.
+  - make channels & copy the channel id(discord:enable developer setting, right click on the channel and copy channel id) for different genshin impact characters listed on the config.json file and configure them there.
   - node start